GluuFederation/docs-ee-prod/docs/source/operation/logging.md

 The examples above don't expose Kibana UI port 5601 for security reasons.
 Below are examples of how to access the UI:

-1. Kubernetes

 - expose the port using `kubectl port-forward $KIBANA_POD 5601:5601`
 - use SSH tunneling to get the port locally using `ssh -L 5601:localhost:5601 $USER@$REMOTE_HOST`
-    - visit `http://localhost:5601` to access the Kibana UI

-1. Docker/Docker Swarm

-    - get the Kibana's container IP
-    - visit the browser at `http://$KIBANA_CONTAINER_IP:5601`.

-    or for Swarm mode:

-    - ensure the Kibana container exposes port 5601 to the host's `loopback` address (`127.0.0.1`), similar to `docker run -p 127.0.0.1:5601:5601 kibana`
-    - use SSH tunneling using `ssh -L 5601:localhost:5601 $USER@$REMOTE_HOST`
 - visit `http://localhost:5601` to access the Kibana UI